US STOCKS-Wall Street buys the dip as investors bet on stimulus

-* Forty Seven Inc hits record high on $4.9 bln offer (Updates to afternoon)
+* Forty Seven Inc hits record high on $4.9 bln offer (Updates with reaction to Washington coronavirus update)

 By Noel Randewich